Arnav-NK/ARYAX/README.md

-# ARYAX
+# ARYAX Project
-assignment for a startup Aryax
+This is the updated README combining both local and remote content.